matestack/matestack-docs/app/markdown/guides/motivation.md

-basemate makes Rails UI-Development easier, more robust and fun. basemate can be used in static request/response mode or dynamic SPA mode.
+basemate makes Rails UI-Development easier, more robust and fun.
+Basemate can be used in static request/response mode or dynamic SPA mode.
 Actually, basemate enables you to create a dynamic SPA with minimum effort, but that's optional.

 On this page we begin with static features and show you, how your static frontend development gets easier.
-After covering these benefits, we start to show you, how easy it is, to add dynamic features, getting the "app-feeling" we are all looking for. basemate is using pure vue.js for it's dynamic features, but you might never see it, unless you wanna build your own dynamic components.
+After covering these benefits, we start to show you, how easy it is, to add dynamic features, getting the "app-feeling" we are all looking for.
+Basemate is using pure vue.js for it's dynamic features, but you might never see it, unless you wanna build your own dynamic components.

 So be patient, we start pretty basic and add more and more juice with each step!